callumcurtis/firehose/docs/plan.md

 - [ ] C.7.2: Flink applications use their EVCaches to avoid reprocessing events
 - [ ] C.7.3: Kafka uses at-least-once delivery

+## S.6: I.8: Backfilling

+- [ ] C.8.1: Events from Kafka to the enrichment Flink application are synced to an Iceberg table
+- [ ] C.8.2: Events from Kafka to the recommendation Flink application are synced to an Iceberg table
+- [ ] C.8.3: The Iceberg tables have garbage collection
+- [ ] C.8.4: Historical data can be backfilled from the Iceberg tables to the Flink applications